Home Experience KU KU Online MBA Blog Jobs requiring an MBA: A comprehensive guide

 02 Oct

 Earning a graduate degree is a helpful means to expand your professional prospects and take the next step in your current job.
 It can also provide you with an opportunity to start a completely new career.
-A master’s in business administration (MBA) is one of the most versatile and marketable graduate degrees available because it provides management knowledge and skills in a wide variety of business disciplines, including:
+A master’s in business administration (MBA) is one of the most versatile and marketable graduate degrees available because it provides key management knowledge and skills in a wide variety of business disciplines, including:

 • Strategy